Tinasimba1/Tinasimba1/README.md

 - 👋 Hi, I’m @Tinasimba1
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Tech
-- 🌱 I’m currently learning Data Analytics
+- 🌱 I’m a Data Analyst
+- 🖥 I'm currently working as an Intern with Market Brain
 - 💞️ I’m looking to collaborate on Data Analytics jobs, freelance, contract and part-time
 - 📫 How to reach me send me email at egbosimbachinenye@gmail.com
 - 😄 Pronouns: She